elastic/apm/specs/agents/handling-huge-traces/tracing-spans-dropped-stats.md

 agents SHOULD collect statistics on the corresponding transaction about dropped spans.
 These statistics MUST only be sent for sampled transactions.

-Agents SHOULD only collect these statistics for exit spans that have a non-empty `service.target.type` (and `service.target.name`).
+Agents SHOULD only collect these statistics for exit spans that have a non-empty `service.target.type` (and `service.target.name`), or a non-empty `destination.service.resource` if they don´t use [Service Target fields](../tracing-spans-service-target.md)

 This feature used to rely on the deprecated `destination.service.resource` field, which is replaced by `service.target.type` and `service.target.name`.